yahluo-dev/imap-client-isa/README.md

 - When the program finishes and the destructor of `Session` is called, there is an inevitable delay of 1 second before the receiver thread times out, leaves uninterruptible sleep, and is joined.
 - The time the program has to wait to conclude that the server does not respond depends on the number of entries returned by `getaddrinfo()`.
 - System tests need improvement and assume a certain server state, not easily reproducible.
+- The parser does not implement the entirety of the grammar.
+For example, it does not support mssage continuation requests.